Applications, including letters of reference,

 A discernment team selects candidates for the program.
 In addition to possessing the qualities described above, an ideal candidate for the NWC Residency will possess an interest in journeying with a community to see them grow in awareness of God’s work and presence in their lives.
 She or he delegates and equips people to take responsibility for their faith practices and has excitement and enthusiasm about starting things from scratch.
 He or she is an unapologetically Christian leader who is savvy about loving and meeting people where they are.

 The total package available for support of this residency is $40,000 for the year, to include salary and at least a $1500 health insurance reimbursement.
-We will work with the successful candidate to organize the package to be most beneficial to the resident.
+Beacon will work with the successful candidate to organize the package to be most beneficial to the resident.
+The resident will be an employee of Beacon Church.
 Residents also will take part in an advanced national training (costs covered by the Presbyterian Mission Agency) with 1001 apprentices and other residents this summer in Kansas City.
 Applications, including letters of reference, are due by March 15, 2019.

-For more information about 1001 New Worshipping Communities follow us on Instagram @1001nwc and contact Sara.Hayden@pcusa.org
+For more information about 1001 New Worshiping Communities follow us on Instagram @1001nwc and contact Sara.Hayden@pcusa.org